RBI Scholarship Program

 What are the important deadlines to keep in mind?

-The scholarship application period begins on January 17, 2014, and the postmark deadline is April 11, 2014.
-Award recipients will be informed in May 2014.
+The scholarship application period begins on May 15, 2017 and the postmark deadline is June 30th, 2017.
+Award recipients will be informed in late July 2017.
 More specific information will be provided at that time.